Kitware/CMake/Help/manual/cmake-presets.7.rst

 ``graphviz``
   An optional string representing the path to the graphviz input file, that will contain all the library and executable dependencies in the project.
-See the documentation for :module:`CMakeGraphVizOptions` for more details.
+See the documentation for :option:`cmake --graphviz` for more details.

   This field supports `macro expansion`_.
 If a relative path is specified, it is calculated relative to the current working directory.
 It is allowed